BradHutchings/Mmojo-Server/docs/Configuring-ls1.md

 ./$LLAMA_SERVER_ONE --host 0.0.0.0
 ```
 ---
 Congratulations!
-You are ready to deploy your `llams-server-one` executable.
-Follow instructions in [Deploying-ls1.md](Deploying-ls1.md).
+You are ready to package your `llams-server-one` executable for deployment.
+Follow instructions in [Packaging-ls1.md](Packaging-ls1.md).